ur-cs-courses/course-project-catch-up/docs/Standup4.md

 # Standup 4
 ## Contributions

-Israa : update the sequance and class diagrams and make sure they are up to date.
-Implemented class and sequancy dgiagram design for new functionality of robot that can vaccume. created a new usecase for new robot functionality
+Israa : made sure the sequance and class diagrams are up to date.
+Implemented class dgiagram design for new functionality of robot that can vaccume.
+Implemented vacuume functions for room class

 Sofia : updated the log files implementation to include more information regarding the objects that call a function and also integrated time stamps.
 Jennie :